ericamarroquin/capstone/README.md

 1. Allow user to view their data, a la Spotify Wrapped
   - ex: "Your top genre is: drama, you've spent x hours watching it"
-2. Create a enjoyable and visually appealing user experience
+2. Create a enjoyable and visually appealing user experience using Material UI

 ## TECHNOLOGIES FOR EXTRA FEATURES